 The best views by land, sea and air

 If you’re looking for the best views, you have several options by land, sea and air.
-The mountains of Tibidabo and Montjuïc and the Carmel bunkers offer you unique panoramic views.
+The mountains of Tibidabo and Montjuïc offer you unique panoramic views.
 If the weather conditions allow it, on high visibility days you can see even the island of Majorca.
 It’s also interesting and fun to go up to the Collserola Tower and enjoy the views from a height of 560 metres.

 The Montjuïc Cable Car offers a very special trip, and from its cabins you’ll enjoy the most incredible aerial views.
 However, there are other points of view: a few minutes from Montjuïc Castle, you have an urban and port horizon and a view of the comings and goings of planes at the airport.
 You can see it from the botanical garden or even from the area of the Olympic Ring of Montjuïc, where the 1992 Olympic Games were held.

 If what you like is the sea, discover the beaches and the skyline of Barcelona with a boat ride in the Golondrinas.
 They set sail from the Portal de la Pau and offer a unique ride along the coast, Barceloneta, Port Vell and even make a stop at the aquarium.